Frank Sinatra: Personal life

 Family portrait, 1949.
 Sinatra with (from left) Nancy, Tina, Nancy Barbato and Frank Jr.

 Sinatra was married to Nancy (née Barbato) from 1939 to 1951.
 They had three children: Nancy (born 1940), Frank Jr. (1944–2016) and Tina (born 1948).

-Sinatra met Barbato in Long Branch, New Jersey, in summer 1934 while working as a lifeguard.
+Sinatra met Barbato in Long Branch, New Jersey, in the summer of 1934 while working as a lifeguard.
 He agreed to marry her after an incident at "The Rustic Cabin" that led to his arrest.
-(Note: While working at "The Rustic Cabin" in 1939, he became involved in a dispute between his girlfriend, Toni Della Penta, who suffered a miscarriage, and Nancy Barbara, a stonemason's daughter.
+(Note: While working at "The Rustic Cabin" in 1939, he became involved in a dispute between his girlfriend, Toni Della Penta, who suffered a miscarriage, and Nancy Barbato, a stonemason's daughter.
 After Della Penta attempted to tear off Barbato's dress, Sinatra ordered Barbato away and told Della Pinta that he would marry Barbato, several years his junior, because she was pregnant.
 Della Penta went to the police, and Sinatra was arrested on a morals charge for seduction.
 After a fight between Della Penta and Dolly, Della Penta was later arrested herself.
 Sinatra married Barbato that year, and Nancy Sinatra was born the following year.)
 Sinatra had numerous extramarital affairs, and gossip magazines published details of affairs with women including Marilyn Maxwell, Lana Turner and Joi Lansing.
 (Note: Turner later said the statements were not true in her 1992 autobiography, saying, "The closest things to dates Frank and I enjoyed were a few box lunches at MGM.")

-"Frank attracted women.
-He couldn't help it.
-Just to look at him—the way he moved, and how he behaved—was to know that he was a great lover and true gentleman.
-He adored the company of women and knew how to treat them.
-I had friends whose husbands were 'players', and every time the husbands had affairs my friends were showered with gifts.
-Well, I was constantly showered with gifts, but no matter what temptations Frank may have had while I wasn't around, he made me feel so safe and loved that I never became paranoid about losing him."

-— —Barbara Sinatra on Sinatra's popularity with women.